 1/2 head green leaf lettuce, washed and chopped/torn

 1-2 whole wheat pitas, halved

-Cooked chicken cutlets, tuna or leftover steak, sliced (optional)
+Cooked chicken cutlets, tuna, tofu or leftover steak, sliced (optional)

 1 Tbsp olive oil